mapping-commons/sssom/src/docs/spec-model.md

 * `subject_source`,
 * `subject_source_version`,
 * `subject_type`.

-(In a future version of this specification, this information will be formally specified directly within the LinkML schema.)

 When a mapping set object has a value in one of its propagatable slots, this MUST be interpreted as if all mappings within the set had that same value in their corresponding slot.
 For example, if a set has the value _foo_ in its `mapping_tool` slot, all the mappings in that set MUST be treated as if they had the value _foo_ in their `mapping_tool` slot.